 I love the look of GOLD metallic paint on furniture.
-It seems the Farmhouse style is taking a turn and I’m seeing more and more color and bling in the mix.
+It seems the Farmhouse style is taking a turn, and I see more and more color and bling in the mix.
 Hallelujah!
 I have arrived!
-I admit I love to stand out and walk in my own direction and I encourage you to do the same.
+I admit I love to stand out and walk in my own direction, and I encourage you to do the same.
 Remember, the style inside your home only needs to make you happy.
-Oh, I just want to give you a heads up… the paint color is called warm silver by Modern Masters but it has gold undertones.
+Oh, I want to give you a heads up… the paint color is called warm silver by Modern Masters, but it has gold undertones.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even metallic paint finishes with a paintbrush.Click To Tweet

 Before The Applying The Metallic Paint

-I’ve had this french provincial dresser waiting patiently her turn for the just the right finish.
+I’ve had this french provincial dresser waiting patiently her turn for just the right finish.
 Because it has a smooth, slick finish already, it’s perfect for metallic paint.
 I don’t paint just any old piece with metallic paint.
 It has to be deserving of the work and effort that it takes to make it look amazing.

-Modern Masters makes a beautiful line of shimmer paint that looks fabulous when applied the right way to your furniture.
+Modern Masters makes a beautiful line of shimmer paint that looks fabulous when applied the right way on your furniture.
 This may come as a shock to you, but I painted this dresser with a paintbrush.
 Looks like a sprayed finish, right?
-I promise you, you can paint metallic paint with a paintbrush.
+I promise you; you can paint metallic paint with a paintbrush.

 Prepping Your Furniture